Oscar winner, ‘Sound of Music’ star Christopher Plummer dies

 Plummer died Friday morning at his home in Connecticut with his wife, Elaine Taylor, by his side, said Lou Pitt, his longtime friend and manager.

 Over more than 50 years in the industry, Plummer enjoyed varied roles ranging from the film “The Girl With the Dragon Tattoo,” to the voice of the villain in 2009′s “Up” and as a canny lawyer in Broadway’s “Inherit the Wind.”
+In 2019 he starred as murdered mystery novelist in Rian Johnson’s whodunnit “Knives Out.”

 But it was opposite Julie Andrews as von Trapp that made him a star.
 He played an Austrian captain who must flee the country with his folk-singing family to escape service in the Nazi navy, a role he lamented was “humorless and one-dimensional.”
 Plummer spent the rest of his life referring to the film as “The Sound of Mucus” or “S&M.”